david-yu/vagrant-first-cluster/README.md

 Sector size (logical/physical): 512 bytes / 512 bytes
 I/O size (minimum/optimal): 512 bytes / 512 bytes
 ```

-The disk will be located on `/dev/sdb` if you created and attached just a second disk, or `/dev/sdc` if you created and attached a third disk.
-Use this as your device (instead of `/dev/xvdf`) when running through the Device Mapper config below.

 ### Configure Device Mapper

 Configure Docker to use DeviceMapper as the graph storage driver: [Configure Docker With DeviceMapper](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/#/configure-docker-with-devicemapper)